Paul Deighton, Baron Deighton: After the Olympics

 In September 2012 Deighton was appointed by Prime Minister David Cameron as junior minister in HM Government as Commercial Secretary to the Treasury, with effect from January 2013.
 The announcement stated that he would lead on infrastructure and economic delivery, with responsibility for implementing the Government's National Infrastructure Plan and supporting the Culture Secretary with the 2012 Olympics legacy.
 The delay in his taking up the appointment was necessary to allow him to complete his duties at LOCOG.

 To make him accountable to Parliament, he was created a life peer on 1 November 2012 as Baron Deighton, of Carshalton in the County of Surrey, and introduced in the House of Lords the same day.

 Deighton was succeeded as Commercial Secretary to the Treasury by Jim O'Neill in May 2015.

 In March 2016 Deighton was announced as the new Chairman of London Heathrow Airport.

 In March 2018 it was announced that Deighton would become chairman of the board of The Economist Group.

 COVID-19 pandemic

 On 19 April 2020 when it was announced that the death toll in the UK alone of the COVID-19 pandemic had reached 15,000 over the three months precedent, Deighton was appointed "PPE tsar" by Boris Johnson, who himself was recovering from a bout in the intensive care unit with the disease.

 Pandora Papers scandal

 Deighton was named in the Pandora Papers scandal as having abused his position as a Tory peer.

 Honours

-In 2012, Deighton received the Olympic Order from Count Jacques Rogge, and received the Paralympic Order from the International Paralympic Committee.
+In 2012, Deighton received the Olympic Order from Jacques Rogge, and received the Paralympic Order from the International Paralympic Committee.

 Deighton was appointed Knight Commander of the Order of the British Empire in the 2013 New Years Honours for services to the London 2012 Olympic and Paralympic Games.